DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-7-ect-teaching-challenge.md

 To achieve this, Ms Mahrez needs to direct pupil attention to the specific behaviours she has modelled – particularly linked to resilience and motivation – and explain why these are important.
 For example, she can explain that it is important for pupils to be open in contributing answers in class so that she can understand their errors.
 She can also explain that she needs pupils to be supportive and respectful of each other to create an environment where classmates feel comfortable contributing even where they might be wrong.
 Pupil behaviours can further be shaped by behaviour they observe in their peers (IES, 2008).
 So, Ms Mahrez should draw attention to other pupils exhibiting the positive behaviours she wants to see.

-Effective teachers often attribute pupil success to ‘effort rather than ability’, and value ‘resilience to failure’ (Coe et al., 2014).
+Effective teachers often attribute pupil success to 'effort rather than ability', and value 'resilience to failure' (Coe et al., 2014).
 In developing this attitude in her pupils, Ms Mahrez needs to reward effort and highlight its contribution to success.
 When a pupil works hard, thinks hard or attempts a problem, Ms Mahrez should construct her praise to help pupils understand that these behaviours and mind-sets are valuable approaches to learning that will make success more likely.

 When reinforcing her modelling, Ms Mahrez should ensure her words and actions line up.
 She should consistently remind pupils who are not meeting her expectations, and still distinguish between acknowledgement for expectations met and praise for expectations exceeded.